qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 To change the position of the text relative to the feature:

 #.
-Click on the ``Font`` entry.
-#.
-Change the placement by selecting one of the radio buttons in the
+Beneath the Basic label options change the placement by selecting one of the radio buttons in the
     ``Placement`` group.
 To fix our labels, choose the |radiobuttonon| :guilabel:`Right` radio button.
 #.  the ``Font size units`` allows you to select between |radiobuttonon|